The Water-Babies

-The Water-Babies, A Fairy Tale for a Land Baby is a children's novel by Charles Kingsley.
+The Water-Babies: A Fairy Tale for a Land-Baby is a children's novel by Charles Kingsley.
 Written in 1862–1863 as a serial for Macmillan's Magazine, it was first published in its entirety in 1863.
-It was written as part satire in support of Charles Darwin's On The Origin of Species.
-The book was extremely popular in the United Kingdom and was a mainstay of British children's literature for many decades, but eventually fell out of favour in America in part due to its claimed prejudices against Irish, Jews, Catholics, and Americans.
+It was written as part satire in support of Charles Darwin's On the Origin of Species.
+The book was extremely popular in the United Kingdom and was a mainstay of British children's literature for many decades.
+The book was selected by Julia Eccleshare as one of the 1001 Children's Books You Must Read Before You Grow Up (2009).

 Story

 The protagonist is Tom, a young chimney sweep, who falls into a river after encountering an upper-class girl named Ellie and being chased out of her house.
-There he appears to drown and is transformed into a "water-baby", as he is told by a caddisfly — an insect that sheds its skin — and begins his moral education.
+There he appears to drown and is transformed into a "water-baby", as he is told by a caddisfly – an insect that sheds its skin – and begins his moral education.
 The story is thematically concerned with Christian redemption, though Kingsley also uses the book to argue that England treats its poor badly, and to question child labour, among other themes.

 Tom embarks on a series of adventures and lessons, and enjoys the community of other water-babies on Saint Brendan's Island once he proves himself a moral creature.
 The major spiritual leaders in his new world are the fairies Mrs. Doasyouwouldbedoneby (a reference to the Golden Rule), Mrs. Bedonebyasyoudid, and Mother Carey.
 Weekly, Tom is allowed the company of Ellie, who became a water-baby after he did.

 Grimes, his old master, drowns as well, and in his final adventure, Tom travels to the end of the world to attempt to help the man where he is being punished for his misdeeds.
 Tom helps Grimes to find repentance, and Grimes will be given a second chance if he can successfully perform a final penance.
 By proving his willingness to do things he does not like, if they are the right things to do, Tom earns himself a return to human form, and becomes "a great man of science" who "can plan railways, and steam-engines, and electric telegraphs, and rifled guns, and so forth".
 He and Ellie are united, although the book states (perhaps jokingly) that they never marry, claiming that in fairy tales, no one beneath the rank of prince and princess ever marries.

 The book ends with the caveat that it is only a fairy tale, and the reader is to believe none of it, "even if it is true".